 |DNS||BIND||MSDNS OR BIND||BIND|

-As an extension of the above discussion, the security models for cPanel, Plesk, and DirectAdmin is quite different in the way they handle permissions for the different accounts or sub-accounts.
+As an extension of the above discussion, the security models for cPanel, Plesk, and DirectAdmin are pretty different in handling permissions for the various accounts or sub-accounts.

 |Avg. days to acknowledge an exploit||9||1||0|